Songjiang Tram

 Songjiang Tram (also Songjiang Tramway) is a light rail tramway in Shanghai, China.
 The system consists of two lines (T1 and T2) totaling 31 km with 42 stations.
 Unlike the Zhangjiang Tram, Songjiang trams use centenary power supply and steel-wheeled rail systems.
 Most of the route follows independent rights of way.
-Intersections with other road users give priority to trams allowing for running speeds of 25-30km/h.
+Intersections with other road users give priority to trams allowing for running speeds of 25–30 km/h.
 Trains run from 6:00 till 22:00.
 With further extension of the network public transport modal split in Songjiang is expected to increase from the current 23% to 40%.

 The tram system is operated by 30 light rail vehicles (LRVs), while other 4 lines in development of line directions.
 Estimated ridership for the line is 170,000 passengers per day.

-A joint venture between Shanghai Shentong Metro Group and Keolis’ Chinese joint venture, Shanghai Keolis, with Shanghai Shentong Metro Group holding 51%, has been awarded a five-year contract to operate and maintain the line.
+A joint venture between Shanghai Shentong Metro Group and Keolis' Chinese joint venture, Shanghai Keolis, with Shanghai Shentong Metro Group holding 51%, has been awarded a five-year contract to operate and maintain the line.